Ecwid/ecwid-api-docs/includes/_authentication.md

 response_type | required | `code` (must always be `code`)
 scope | optional | Scope of access that your app requests from the user, separated by space.
 See details in [Scopes](#access-scopes) section below

 <aside class="notice">
 This step is omitted if the application is installed from the app details page inside Ecwid Control Panel.
-See details: <a href="#install-your-application">Installation from hosted app details page</a>
+See details: <a href="#external-applications">here</a>
 </aside>

 ### Step 2.
 Ecwid redirects the user back to a return URL